japl-lang/JustAnotherJAPL/docs/bytecode.md

 ### Constant section

 This section of the file follows the headers and is meant to store all constants needed upon startup by the JAPL virtual machine.
 For example, the code `var x = 1;` would have the number one as a constant.
+Constants are just an ordered sequence of compile-time types as described in the sections above.

 ## Behavior